 Applied (or leave-on) emollients are applied directly to the skin.
 They contain oils which act as a barrier to help stop water loss by replacing the oils which are reduced in dry skin.
 Emollients can also help prevent entry of irritants.
 Applied emollients are available in different types:-

 Ointments are thick, oil based products that form a layer on the surface of the skin which is very effective at trapping water.
 However, they are not easily absorbed and can be messy.

 Ointments are normally supplied in tubs which can be inconvenient to use.
 A clean spoon or spatula should be used to remove the ointment from the tub into a clean disposable pot before applying it to the skin.
 Putting your fingers directly into the ointment tub may lead to the ointment being contaminated.

 Gels have a high oil content mixed with water.
 Gels usually contain humectants, such as glycerol, to help trap water in the skin, and some may also contain ingredients to make them very long-lasting.
-Some gels, such as Doublebase Dayleve Gel may only need to be applied twice a day, to provide effective hydration.
+Some gels, such as Doublebase Once may only need to be applied once a day to provide effective hydration.

 Gels are easy to apply and are often referred to as being cosmetically acceptable, because they are quickly absorbed into the skin.